New Statute Bans Non-Compete Provisions in Employment Contracts and Employer Policies

 (a) “No employer may require or request that an employee sign an agreement that includes a non-compete provision”;

-(b) “A non-compete provision contained in an agreement that was entered into on or after the [legislation’s effective date] between an employee and an employer shall be void as a matter of law and unenforceable”;
+(b) “A non-compete provision contained in an agreement that was entered into on or after the [statute’s effective date] between an employee and an employer shall be void as a matter of law and unenforceable”;

 (c) “No employer may have a workplace policy that prohibits an employee from: (1) Being employed by another person; (2) Performing work or providing services for pay for another person; or (3) Operating the employee’s own business”;